joe-maitan/Tic-tac-toe-app/StatementOfWork.md

 - Access to an internet connection.

 ## Software
-- Python version 3.9 or greater.
+- Python version 3.10 or greater.
 - Libraries used will be:
-        - Flask
+        - Flask and SocketIO
-        - pymongo
         - npm

 - Web based application.